All Episodes

 Yeah, exactly, Sean.

-They have the evidence and they don't bring any charges, and that's been the pattern that's been so clearly emerging.
+They have the evidence and they don't bring any charges.

 But I think this case is the most damning of all of them.

-And they acknowledge in court papers that they say they were doing that to escape the under underlying investigation.
+And they acknowledge in court papers that they say they were doing that to escape the underlying investigation.

-They knew we were already on to them for the house stuff, and they were trying to flee.
+They knew we were already onto them for the House stuff, and they were trying to flee.

-Okay, well, where are the charges for the house stuff?
+Okay, well, where are the charges for the House stuff?

-There's the fail the political failings is probably the wrong word because when you see them not bringing charges against Democrats, i it kind of seems like it's not necessarily uh like it might be intentional, but then you also have the the bungled things like when the school shootings and they don't follow up on the tips.
+And so in these other failings of the FBI, and there's so many of them, the political failings is probably the wrong word because when you see them not bringing charges against Democrats, it kind of seems like it's not necessarily like it might be intentional.

-But with this is like the House Inspector General spent six months, a team of government cybersecurity experts built this case on these guys, and it indicated strong suspicion that these guys could be foreign spies, they could be blackmailing members with their data, they could be selling info.
+But with this is like the House Inspector General spent six months, a team of government cybersecurity experts, built this case on these guys.

-The investigation uses words like insider threat and nefarious, and this is happening at the same time that we're constantly hearing from Democrats and others about cybersecurity is the biggest threat, we're being hacked, foreign meddling.
+And this is happening at the same time that we're constantly hearing from Democrats and others about cybersecurity is the biggest threat.

 This was totally consistent with all those things.

-And they give it to the FBI, and they literally put a first year agent on the case.
+And they give it to the FBI, and they literally put a first-year agent on the case.

 I mean, just one guy, and he's just kind of rooting around.

-I mean, I think if Imran Owan would have pulled out a joint and smoked some marijuana, Jeff Sessions would have sicked more uh agents on him than they did in this case.
+I mean, I think if Imran Owan would have pulled out a joint and smoked some marijuana, Jeff Sessions would have sicked more agents on him than they did in this case.

-It's a lot of people.
+It's like a lot of people.

-Explain I just want you to bring everybody up to speed.
+I just want you to bring everybody up to speed.

-They're moving uh huge amounts of money around.
+They're moving huge amounts of money around.

-Their family members say that they would sell their own family for a penny, they'd do anything for money.
+Their family members say that they would sell their own family for a penny.

 So people really think that they were blackmailing members or selling this data.

-I mean, they followed them to the airport, they let her leave, and you know, this information that I've reported, I've done fifty stories on these guys.
+And, you know, this information that I've reported, I've done 50 stories on these guys.

 But remember, so Imran Owan actually is the IT guy for Debbie Wasserman Schultz and a number of other Democrats.